-- (1) Maintain and hold open for public inspection all records pertaining to the provisions of this article. - (2) Collaborate with the Planning and Development Services Department on review of permit applications to determine whether to ensure that the proposed building site project, including the placement of manufactured homes and RVs, will be

-- reasonably safe from flooding. - (3) Collaborate with the Planning and Development Services Department to rReview, approve or deny all applications for development permits required by adoption of this article. - (4) Review permits for proposed development to assure that all necessary permits have been obtained from those federal, state or local governmental agencies (including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
-1334) from which prior approval is required. - (5) Where interpretation is needed as to the exact location of the boundaries of the areas of special flood hazards (for example, where there appears to be a conflict between a mapped boundary and actual field conditions) the floodplain administrator shall make the necessary interpretation. - (6) Notify, in riverine situations, adjacent communities and the state coordinating agency which is the Texas Water Development Board (TWDB) and also the Texas Commission on Environmental Quality (TCEQ), prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Emergency Management Agency. - (7) Assure that the flood carrying capacity within the altered or relocated portion of any watercourse is maintained. - (8) When regulatory flood elevation data has not been provided in accordance with subsection 58-28.2, the floodplain administrator shall obtain, review and reasonably utilize any regulatory flood elevation data and floodway data available from a federal, state or other source, or request the engineer to develop such study in accordance to the guidelines specified by City of New Braunfels Drainage and Erosion Control Design manual (DCM), in order to administer the provisions of section 58-30. - (9) When a regulatory floodway has not been designated, the floodplain administrator must require that no new construction, substantial improvements, or other development (including fill) shall be permitted within Zones A1-30 and AE on the community's FIRM, unless it is demonstrated to the City that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community. - (10) Under the provisions of 44 CFR Chapter 1, Section 65.12, of the National Flood Insurance Program regulations, in some cases, a community may approve certain development in Zones A1-30, AE, AH on the community's FIRM which increases the water surface elevation of the base flood by more than one foot, provided that the community first completes all of the provisions required by Section 65.12. - Any requirements necessary for the strength, stability or proper operation of an existing or proposed building, structure, electrical, gas, mechanical or plumbing system, or for the public safety, health and general welfare, not specifically covered by this chapter or the other technical codes, shall be determined by the floodplain administrator or his/her designee.
-In addition, other requirements to implement, clarify or set procedures to accomplish the intent of this chapter may be set in writing by the floodplain administrator and may be posted electronically for public access.
+- (1) Maintain and hold open for public inspection all records pertaining to the provisions of this article. - (2) Collaborate with the Planning and Development Services Department on Review of permit applications to determine whether to ensure that the proposed building site project, including the placement of manufactured homes and recreational vehicles, will be reasonably safe from flooding. - (3) Collaborate with the Planning and Development Services Department to Review, approve or deny all applications for development permits required by adoption of this article. - (4) Review permits for proposed development to assure that all necessary permits have been obtained from those federal, state or local governmental agencies (including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+1334) from which prior approval is required. - (5) Where interpretation is needed as to the exact location of the boundaries of the areas of special flood hazards (for example, where there appears to be a conflict between a mapped boundary and actual field conditions) the floodplain administrator shall make the necessary interpretation. - (6) Notify, in riverine situations, adjacent communities and the state coordinating agency which is the Texas Water Development Board (TWDB) and also the Texas Commission on Environmental Quality (TCEQ), prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Emergency Management Agency. - (7) Assure that the flood carrying capacity within the altered or relocated portion of any watercourse is maintained. - (8) When base flood elevation data has not been provided in accordance with subsection 58-28.2, the floodplain administrator shall obtain, review and reasonably utilize any base flood elevation data and floodway data available from a federal, state or other source, in order to administer the provisions of section 58-30. - (9) When a regulatory floodway has not been designated, the floodplain administrator must require that no new construction, substantial improvements, or other development (including fill) shall be permitted within Zones A1-30 and AE on the community's FIRM, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community. - (10) Under the provisions of 44 CFR Chapter 1, Section 65.12, of the National Flood Insurance Program regulations, a community may approve certain development in Zones A1-30, AE, AH, on the community's FIRM which increases the water surface elevation of the base flood by more than one foot, provided that the community first completes all of the provisions required by Section 65.12. - (11) Any requirements necessary for the strength, stability or proper operation of an existing or proposed building, structure, electrical, gas, mechanical or plumbing system, or for the public safety, health and general welfare, not specifically covered by this chapter or the other technical codes, shall be determined by the floodplain administrator.
+In addition, other requirements to implement, clarify or set procedures to accomplish the intent of this chapter may be set in writing by the floodplain administrator official and may be posted electronically for public access.